janlotus/Masterthesis/README.md

     └── TUM_MA_...pdf           		# Master thesis explaining thoughts and theory behind code

 ## Questions left?
 Any questions left or having troubles with the code?
-Feel free to reach out to tim.engelmann@tum.de
+Feel free to reach out to hezhanlun@gmail.com